 All registered voters (register by October 20!) report to their normal precinct, or vote by mail, during the upcoming general election on November 4, 2025.
 The question will appear on all Venango County voter ballots.
 Vote YES to support the future of libraries for everyone!

-Yes!
-All residents registered at a home address, regardless of owning or renting, are eligible to vote for this measure.
+All registered voters within Venango County, regardless of owning or renting a home, are eligible to vote for this measure.
+Register online by October 20!

 Or contact our local Elections/Voter Registrations Office: